 An EP, Time Expander, and the band's debut album, Fly Between Falls, both appeared in 2005.
 Fly Between Falls was reissued a year later on Johnson's own Brushfire label, coinciding with ALO's high-profile tour as the opening act for the Dave Matthews Band.
 A new album, Roses & Clover, landed in 2007, with Man of the World arriving three years later in 2010.
-For their fourth studio album, 2012's Sounds Like Fun, recorded at Mission Bells Studio in San Francisco, ALO took their approach to live shows in with them and built a set of songs from the ground up, making this album closer in tone and feel to ALO's famously energetic live sets.
+For their fourth studio album, 2012's Sounds Like This, recorded at Mission Bells Studio in San Francisco, ALO took their approach to live shows into the studio with them and built a set of songs from the ground up, making the album closer in tone and feel to ALO's famously energetic live sets.
 Tangle of Time, the band's fifth studio long-player, followed in 2015. ~ David Jeffries